rhiot/gitbook/tooling/cmd.md

 Rhiot command line assumes that there is Docker server running on your local machine.
 An actual commands execution is delegated by Docker client to the Rhiot Docker image.
 If Docker is not installed (or is installed in a version lower than a minimal version supported), Rhiot cmd will automatically install or upgrade Docker.

+## Before you start

+If you are using Raspbian, please be sure that the SSH account you are using to manage your device has root privileges.
+In particular keep in mind that the default `pi` user provided by Raspbian doesn't have root privileges.

+The easiest way to use root-enabled SSH user is to enable root login at your device.
+In order to do it, add the following option to the `/etc/ssh/sshd_config` file:

+    $ sudo nano /etc/ssh/sshd_config
+    PermitRootLogin=yes

+Then restart your SSHD server:

+    sudo service sshd restart

+If you would like to authenticate yourself as root using password, you have to change it (as a default root password is not set):

+    sudo passwd root

 ## shell-start

 Starts background shell process (if one is not started already).
 You can connect to a [shell](shell.md) process using SSH and